 8. Fairly obviously, PCRE does not support the (?{code}) and (??{code}) constructions.
 However, there is support for recursive patterns.
-This is not available in Perl 5.8, but will be in Perl 5.10.
+This is not available in Perl 5.8, but it is in Perl 5.10.
 Also, the PCRE "callout" feature allows an external function to be called during pattern matching.
 See the pcrecallout documentation for details.

 9. Subpatterns that are called recursively or as "subroutines" are always treated as atomic groups in PCRE.
 This is like Python, but unlike Perl.
+There is a discussion of an example that explains this in more detail in the section on recursion differences from Perl in the pcrepattern page.

 10. There are some differences that are concerned with the settings of captured strings when part of a pattern is repeated.
-For example, matching "aba" against the pattern $/^(a(b)?)+$ in Perl leaves \$2 unset, but in PCRE it is set to "b".
+For example, matching "aba" against the pattern //(a(b)?)+ in Perl leaves \$2 unset, but in PCRE it is set to "b".